rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 15 more

 ### database
-- Used by modules: traceability, cost_management, material_writeoff, masters_common, blending, system_config, sku_production, batch_production
+- Used by modules: sku_production, material_writeoff, blending, cost_management, batch_production, system_config, masters_common, traceability
 - Files: 8
 - Functions using this table:
   - generate_batch_traceable_code in puvi-backend/puvi-backend-main/utils/traceability.py